TimoIllusion/simple-ai-benchmarking/README.md

 3. Either clone this repo and run `pip install .` OR just run `pip install git+https://github.com/TimoIllusion/simple-ai-benchmarking.git` (use extras [tf,pt,...] for direct install of cpu tensorflow, cpu pytorch or directml tensorflow)

-4. Run `sai-tf` or `sai-pt` in a console with activated environment for tensorflow or pytorch benchmark respectively.
+4. Run `saib-tf` or `saib-pt` in a console with activated environment for tensorflow or pytorch benchmark respectively.
 Alternatively execute `python run_tf.py` for tf benchmark or `python run_pt.py` for pytorch benchmark.

 ## Hardware Acceleration for PyTorch and TensorFlow